 Carlos Machado is an ex world master's champion in Brazilian Jiu-jitsu (BJJ) born in Rio de Janeiro, Brazil.
 He is the eldest of the five Machado Brothers, that also includes Roger, Rigan, Jean Jacques and John.
 He is also the brother-in-law of UFC fighter Stephen Thompson.
 He currently runs Brazilian Jiujitsu schools across the United States.
 Carlos (born November 9, 1963) started martial arts at the age of four.
 His main instructor throughout his life was his cousin Carlos Gracie, Jr. but he has also trained with Helio Gracie, Carlson Gracie, Rolls Gracie, Rickson Gracie, Crolin Gracie, Rillion Gracie and his brothers.
 While in Brazil, he has successfully competed in several tournaments at state and national level

 Alvis Solis, 3rd degree Blackbelt in Brazilian Jiujitsu under Carlos Machado.
 Now 4th degree.
 Founder of Solis Martial Arts Academy.
 Started formally in martial arts under Reno Lumampao in Simplified Modern Arnis.
-I achieved a purple belt rank in his system, before moving to Houston.
-Once in Houston, I was fortunate to meet and train under Grandmaster Alfonso Seneres.
-Grandmaster Seneres was in Houston, from Iloilo City, Philippines, visiting his daughter and I felt privileged to be his private student.
+He achieved a purple belt rank in his system, before moving to Houston.
+Once in Houston, He was fortunate to meet and train under Grandmaster Alfonso Seneres.
+Grandmaster Seneres was in Houston, from Iloilo City, Philippines, visiting his daughter.
 Grandmaster Seneres is also Reno Lumampao's instructor.
-During the intense training I achieved instructors ranking in Arnis de Mano Sopon style.
-In December 1997 I was awarded my Blue Belt by Carlos Machado (Machado Jiu Jitsu).
-In August 31, 2000, I became the first Machado Network Representative School.
-On March 11, 2001 I was promoted by Carlos to Purple belt.
-January 11, 2003 I became a Brown Belt under Carlos Machado.
-January 2005, Carlos Machado presented me with my Black Belt at the Winter Wars tournament in Dallas.
+During the intense training he achieved instructors ranking in Arnis de Mano Sopon style.
+In December 1997 He was awarded his Blue Belt by Carlos Machado (Machado Jiu Jitsu).
+In August 31, 2000, he became the first Machado Network Representative School.
+On March 11, 2001 he was promoted by Carlos to Purple belt.
+January 11, 2003 he became a Brown Belt under Carlos Machado.
+January 2005, Carlos Machado presented him with his Black Belt at the Winter Wars tournament in Dallas.